taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Do you think...maybe you should eat soon?"*

-Asoka: *"If you can find me a cave to eat in, sure.
-But I want to keep walking...I won't run in this heat, but we **have** to keep going."*
+Asoka: *"If you can find a cave, maybe.
+But I want to keep walking..."*

 ### Page 5